 2.3.
 Pixel tags.
 We embed pixel tags (also called web beacons or clear GIFs) on web pages, ads, and emails.
 These tiny, invisible graphics are used to access cookies and track user activities (such as how many times a page is viewed).
 We use pixel tags to measure the popularity of our features and services.
 Ad companies also use pixel tags to measure the number of ads displayed and their performance (such as how many people clicked on an ad).

 2.4.
 Mobile Device IDs.
-If you're using our app, we use mobile device IDs (the unique identifier assigned to a device by the manufacturer), or Advertising IDs (for iOS 6 and later), instead of cookies, to recognise you.
+If you are using our app, we use mobile device IDs (the unique identifier assigned to a device by the manufacturer) or Advertising IDs (for iOS 6 and later), instead of cookies, to recognise you.
 We do this to store your preferences and track your use of our app.
 Unlike cookies, device IDs cannot be deleted, but Advertising IDs can be reset in “Settings” on your iPhone.
 Ad companies also use device IDs or Advertising IDs to track your use of the app, track the number of ads displayed, measure ad performance and display ads that are more relevant to you.
 Analytics companies use device IDs to track information about app usage.

 2.5.
 Information collected by third-parties for advertising purposes.
 We may allow service providers, advertising companies and ad networks, and other third parties to display advertisements on our Service.
 These companies may use tracking technologies, such as cookies or web beacons, to collect information about users who view or interact with their advertisements.
 We do not provide any non-anonymised personal information to third parties.
 Some of these third-party advertising companies may be advertising networks that may feature in services such as Your Online Choices, which offers a single location to opt out of ad targeting from member companies.
 Opting out will not decrease the number of advertisements you see.

 2.6.
 WHENEVER YOU VOLUNTARILY DISCLOSE PERSONAL INFORMATION ON PUBLICLY VIEWABLE SCREENS OR PAGES, THAT INFORMATION WILL BE PUBLICLY AVAILABLE AND CAN BE COLLECTED AND USED BY OTHERS!
-We cannot control who reads your posting or what other users may do with the information you voluntarily post, so we encourage you to exercise discretion and caution with respect to your personal information.
+We cannot control who reads your posting or what other users may do with information you voluntarily post, so we encourage you to exercise discretion and caution with respect to your personal information.

 3.1.
 In General